devmenahil/llamaindex-agentic-rag/README.md

 ## Notes

-- Adapted from a LlamaIndex agentic RAG course originally built around OpenAI models, modified here to run entirely on the Gemini API.
+- Adapted from a the DeepLearning.AI Building Agentic RAG with LlamaindexL course originally built around OpenAI models, modified here to run entirely on the Gemini API.
 - `.env` files are git-ignored — never commit real API keys.
 Each project's README explains what to put in your own `.env` file.